Why does India, the world’s largest democracy, love the idea of dictatorship?

 As worrying as the support for autocracy is, even more so is the preference for military rule in the Pew survey.
 Again, this is more than backed up by events in present-day India which has seen a sharp rise in the use of militarism in politics.
 The Indian soldier is now frequently used as a rhetorical tool in political discussions.
 Declaring that “soldiers are dying on the borders” is device often used to shut down debate.
 This has meant the appearance of army men in the media.
 Television discussions often have the presence of one or more retired, moustachioed officers.

 More alarming, even serving soldiers now play a media role.
-The Indian Army took the unprecedented step of staging a press conference with Major Nitin Gogoi, the officer who used a Kashmiri man as a human shield in April.
+The Indian Army took the unprecedented step of staging a press conference with Major Leetul Gogoi, the officer who used a Kashmiri man as a human shield in April.
 Later, a news channel was even allowed to interview a member of the army team that carried out the 2016 surgical strike into Pakistan occupied Kashmir.

 Technocratic nightmare